sul-dlss-labs/marctable/README.md

 # marctable

 *marctable* is a Python command line utility that converts MARC bibliographic data into tabular formats like CSV and Parquet.
+It uses the Library of Congress [MARC Bibliographic documentation] to determine whether fields and subfield should repeat or not.
+The documentation is collected into a [YAML file].

 ## Install